How to form an LLC in New York in 5 easy steps

-Starting a new business is an exciting time.
+Starting a new business in New York is an exciting endeavor.
 After you have your idea fleshed out, your next task is to choose a name.
 The name of the LLC should describe your product or service or quality you provide—and be easy for customers to remember.
 For example, TrueLine Construction is easier for customers to recall than R&H Construction.

 Follow naming guidelines

 New York has specific requirements when it comes to naming an LLC.
 Because you will register your LLC formation with the state, make sure it follows their naming guidelines: